 Seaside town named the best place to visit in the UK for 2025

+The seaside town named best place to visit in the UK for 2025

 The Kentish town took top spot for its indie shops, culinary scene and sweeping beach